SzymonNastaly/CookieAudit/docs/devlog.md

     * fixed the waitStableFrames method to actually look at the number of frames
     * TODO: investigate what the purpose of iframes with url about:blank is

-* INFO: it would have been nice to move all of the storage into `storage.session` (this way it would be automatically reset whenever the browser is closed), but firefox does not support `storage.session` for content scripts
+* INFO: it would have been nice to move all the storage into `storage.session` (this way it would be automatically reset whenever the browser is closed), but firefox does not support `storage.session` for content scripts

 ## June 17, 2024